Dawntraoz/house-listing-template/README.md

 This repository contains a house listing project including a listing page with a search and a details page.
 The data was obtained from sample APIs, for which an API token is required.

-> If you do not have a valid API token, feel free to change the endpoints to read your own sample data.
+> You need a valid API token for Funda Partner APIs.

 Built with [Nuxt](https://nuxt.com).